How to prepare and pass the Professional Scrum Master(PSM) Exam – Quick Tips

-PSM stands for Professional Scrum Master, a certification for the professionals who intend to work in an Agile Scrum environment.
-It is also valuable for people who are already working in Agile environment and try to find solution to their current process problems.
+PSM stands for Professional Scrum Master, a certification for professionals who intend to work in an Agile Scrum environment.
+It is also valuable for people who are already working in Agile environment and try to find solutions to their current process problems.
 Taking such certification validates your knowledge depth about Scrum and equips you with an authenticated admittance.
-Follow the exam preparation tips and guide for sitting in exam.
+Follow the exam preparation tips and guide for sitting in the exam.

 What is Scrum

 Scrum has proven to be one of the most effective frameworks of agile.
 An increasing number of companies, both small and large, are adopting agile practices and are looking for people who have mastered Scrum.

 Scope of PSM1

 Having a certified Scrum professional is worthwhile for companies to adopt Agile quickly.
 As a side note, it is also beneficial to learn about Scrum lifecycle even if you are not working as Scrum Master.

 This exam is arranged by Scrum.org.
 No official training is required for this certification, but you need to achieve at least an 85% to pass the exam.
 If you are disciplined enough this could also be accomplished through self-study or by taking a training by Scrum.